Rulebook (17th Edition)

 Exhaust

-To exhaust a card means to turn it sideways.
-Conversely, to unexhaust a card means to turn it upright.
-Only in-play cards and resources can be exhausted.
+To exhaust a card is to turn it sideways.
+Conversely, to unexhaust a card is to turn it upright.
+Only on-field minions and resources can be exhausted.

 Fatigue

-To fatigue a card means to prevent it from being affected by the Recovery Phase until its controller's next turn.
-This means that it will not be unexhausted, and any stat changes remain in effect, until its controller's own Recovery Phase.
+To fatigue a card is to prevent it from being affected by the Recovery Phase until its controller's next turn.
+This means that it will not be unexhausted, and any changes to SP, HP, and level remain in effect, until its controller's next Recovery Phase which occurs after the end of the current turn.
 This effect does not stack; if 1 card is fatigued twice in a turn(s) prior to its controller's turn, this has the exact same effect as fatiguing the card once in that same timeframe.

 Ghost-play